 - The National Botanic Garden of Wales.
 Another massive project developed around the millenium and maturing and improving year on year.
 Difficult to see it all on one visit, but always something of interest at any time of the year, around a very extensive site.
 We have become life members, to enjoy its ongoing developments on a regular basis.
 Click here for details.
 50 minutes from the garden.

 - The Pembrokeshire Coastal Path.
-Stretching from Amroth in the South to Poppit Sands in the North, this stunning path is listed in the top ten of global hikes.
+Stretching from Amroth in the South to St. Dogmaels in the North, this stunning path is listed in the top ten of global hikes.
 Some rank it as number 2.
 With stunning scenery for most of the route, interesting towns and villages along the way, and excellent public transport links via the Pembrokeshire Council operated shuttle buses which serve the whole route, small sections can easily be tackled.
 Much of it is within one and a quarter to one and a half hours drive from our garden.
 For a brilliant idea of what the scenery is like, follow the link to the wonderful record created by my brother in law, who walked the whole of it in 18 days in the spring of 2013.
 Click here for the link.

 - The Llanerchaeron Estate.
 About 40 minutes from the garden towards the coast at Aberaeron, this is our favourite National Trust property locally.
-A pretty, and unique small scale working self sufficient estate created in the C18th around a beautiful historic early John Nash designed house.
+A pretty, small scale, working self sufficient estate created in the C18th around a beautiful historic early John Nash designed house.
 Worth visiting for the house, estate and farm buildings and gorgeous, still productive, walled fruit and vegetable garden.
 Click here for link.

 - Dinefwr Park and Castle is the other National Trust property close by which is almost as interesting (about 25 minutes from the garden).
 A C12th Welsh castle commanding the Towey valley, interesting historic mansion and C18th deer park with both deer and long horned white cattle, located on the doorstep of the lovely town of Llandeilo.
 Click here for link.